-In an attempt to redesign the current architectural precast panels.
-This analysis will include redesigning the 20 foot parapet walls, with collaboration with the architect.
-Different size beams and columns may arise through the structural calculations that will be performed.
+In an attempt to change the current concrete, EPDM roof to a green roof system, a structural analysis will need to be performed to determine if the structural system can carry the load of a green roof.
+Different size beams, columns, and steel deck may arise through the structural calculations that will be performed.